-Exciting new Eucalyptus variety.
-Slower growing, compact bushy habit.
+An exciting new Eucalyptus variety.
+Slower growing, with a compact bushy habit.
 Intense silvery blue foliage.
 A good choice for hedges and screening.
 Exceptionally hardy and easy to grow.
 Airpot grown for a stable root system in peat free compost.
 Call us on 0751 526 1511 for help in choosing your Euc.

 Our new Azura are potted on and are growing nicely.

 5 litre stock - looking fabulous - ready now.

 20 litre standards ready now - tall and impressive

 Grown under licence from the French Breeder - the price includes plant breeders rights royalty payment.